ryedin/site/_services/about-resources.md

 ## Resource Creation

-You can create resources using the `convox services create` command.
+You can create resources using the `convox resources create` command.

 This will provision the appropriate AWS service and associate it with your active Convox Rack.

 Creation can take up to 15 minutes.
-To check the status, use `convox services info`.
+To check the status, use `convox resources info`.
 You can also view the resource in the appropriate section of your AWS console (RDS for postgres and mysql, etc).

 For advanced creation options, see the documentation for the specific resource type in the sidebar on the left.